-Whether it’s the music pumping through his headphones or the thick saliva weighing down your jaw, the “s” in “fast” gets left behind.
+That’s not what he hears.
+Whether it’s the music pumping through his headphones or the thick saliva weighing down your lips, the “s” in “fast” gets left behind.
 He spits out an insult, which leaves you confused.
+It takes hours for you to realize the misunderstanding, and now your mind is blazing with self-doubt.

-For most of us, the feeling of being misunderstood invokes such a powerful reaction.
+For most of us, being misunderstood invokes a visceral feeling.
 Our pulse accelerates, and our bodies stiffen as we prepare to choose between fight or flight.
+Being disliked by one person is tough enough.
+Imagine that hatred coming from an institution of very powerful people.

 Ofili’s intent vs. reception

-Some artists do aim to irritate audiences, but for the most part, creators want to tell stories influenced by their lived experiences.
+Some artists do aim to irritate audiences.
+But for the most part, creators want to tell stories that reflect their lived experiences.
 When Mildred D. Taylor wrote Roll of Thunder, Hear My Cry, she vividly depicted the harsh racism in the deep south, slurs and all.
 Her intention wasn’t to traumatize students, yet that was the exact argument used to challenge her books.
 Chris Ofili found himself in the same position.

 When he created his version of Mary, he crafted a reflection of himself and his culture.
 Her skin was dark, her features were Afrocentric, and the elements used to create the piece were as diverse as his own life history.
+When the painting debuted at the Brooklyn Museum during the Sensation exhibition, it’s hard to say which part enraged Catholics more, the elephant dung or the black skin.

 Holy Mary and merde!

+Describing all the details in The Holy Virgin Mary is like falling down a rabbit hole.
+Each decision introduces a new angle, so it’s best to stick to the most contentious element.
 The inclusion of feces in a painting depicting one of the most respected religious figures was enough to cause mass outrage.
-Ofili placed elephant dung on the chest of the Madonna and propped up the piece with two additional clumps at the base.
-Many saw this as blasphemous and couldn’t think of a single positive reason why feces should be featured in religious art.
-There are a few reasons …
+Ofili placed elephant dung on the chest of the Madonna and propped up the piece with two clumps at the base.
+For many, this was blasphemous, and they couldn’t think of a single positive reason why feces should be featured in religious art.
+I can think of a few reasons …

 Tracing back to Africa

 Although Ofili is of Nigerian and English background, in 1992, he spent time in Zimbabwe studying cave paintings.
 Being exposed to this new culture introduced him to a dynamic medium, elephant dung.
+In rural Zimbabwe, elephant dung is not waste.
+It is a blessing used to deliver healthy crops, keep disease away and protect one’s spirituality.

-To make it fair, he also incorporated dung into many of his other notable works, including No Woman No Cry (1998) and Afrodizzia (1996).
+For Ofili, dung is sacred.
+He didn’t use this medium to enrage Catholics or to disrespect the iconography of Mary.
+In all fairness, he also incorporated dung into many of his other notable works, including No Woman No Cry (1998) and Afrodizzia (1996).

 Mary, or me?